JRonkin/ce-tools/README.md

 - Easily create and switch between tasks through a terminal GUI
 - Automatically track time per item with option to submit to JIRA
 - Assign tasks a JIRA number and GitHub repo or message
-- Automatically clone repo and install node modules (enable Terminal in settings)
+- Automatically clone repo and install node modules (enable Terminal in More Options)
-- Open Atom to repo and Chrome to JIRA, GitHub, and Storm for the site (enable in settings)
+- Open Atom to repo and Chrome to JIRA, GitHub, and Storm for the site (enable in More Options)
 - Integration with TimeLog to track time spent on each task
-- Integration with TimeReport to submit time to JIRA
+- Integration with TimeReport to submit time to JIRA (in More Options)

 ### TimeLog
 *Shortcut: tl.sh*